gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

       <div>module-switch-on-port-available</div>
     </div>

-    When a new device port appears, automatically set it as the active port of the appropriate source or sink.
+    When the availability of device ports changes, automatically switch the active device port and card profile.

-    When the active device port is switched, the active card profile may be switched as well.
+    The device port is switched when the currently active device port becomes unavailable, or a higher priority device port becomes available.
+The active card profile may be also if necessary.
+The priorities of ports and profiles are defined by their backend.

     To avoid unwanted switches, the module tracks manual port and profile changes made by the user and uses some heuristics to determine what profile is preferred for every port, and what port is preferred for every profile.

-    When multiple ports or profiles are available, the one with the highest priority is selected.
-The priority of a port or profile is defined by its backend.

-    Note that ALSA and Bluetooth backends never add new device ports to a card after its initialization.
-For these cards, the functionality of this module is limited to selecting the highest priority device port when a card is initialized.
+    In practice, this module is only relevant for ALSA cards.
+When the user plugs in something using the analog jack on a sound card, that typically makes some port available and may also make another port unavailable.
+Similarly, when the user unplugs something from an analog jack, that typically makes some port unavailable and may also make another port available.

 * **switch on connect**